 * The approval of each deliverable will be formally and in writing by Expertise France, with the support of the Technical Committee that is set up to monitor this project, which will include representatives from the Ministry of the Environment and Natural Resources.
-Approval of each deliverable will be a prerequisite before proceeding with subsequent activities according to the work plan.

 The service provider will include a tight work schedule in its proposal: time optimization to deliver expected reports is welcome.